-Most apocalyptic AI scenarios involve the AI acting as an autonomous agent, pursuing goals that conflict with human ones.
+Most apocalyptic scenarios involve an AI acting as an autonomous agent, pursuing goals that conflict with human ones.
 Many people reject AI risk, saying that machines can’t have real goals or intentions.
 However, agency seems nebulous; and subtracting “real” agency from the scenario doesn’t seem to remove the risk.

 “Agency” is a nebulous and confused concept.1 It means “the capacity to take action,” but what is an action?
 How are actions different from other events or effects?
 Typical analyses define “action” in terms of “intention,” which turns out to be irreducibly metaphysical.
-Many explanations of agency also explicitly depend on consciousness, free will, or mental representations, about which we haven’t a clue.
+Many explanations of agency also explicitly depend on consciousness, free will, or mental representations.
+We have no coherent theories of any of those.

 What is real agency?
 How can we tell whether a system has it?

-Watch this video of a white blood cell hunting down and killing bacteria.
-Is it acting on intentions?
-(It sure looks like it!)
-But intentions are usually analyzed as a particular sort of mental representation; do white blood cells have mental representations?
+Do white blood cells act on intentions?
+If you watch a video of one hunting down and killing bacteria, it sure looks like it!2 But intentions are usually analyzed as a particular sort of mental representation.
+Do white blood cells have mental representations?